One for All: Towards Training One Graph Model for All Classification Tasks: Limitations and future works

 While OFA aims to provide a solution for the general graph foundation model, it is not yet able to perform regression tasks, because regression targets can be unbounded in values.
 Hence, if the range of all target values in a zero-shot regression task falls out of the range that OFA is trained on, it is very difficult for OFA to predict the correct target value in that range, which is why we focus on general classification in this work.
 A potential approach is to specify a target range in the NOI prompt node task description, and let the model predict regression value based on the specified range.
-However, reasoning about math concepts is sometimes difficult even for most advanced LLMs, and certainly unreliable for our current adopted sentence encoder.
+However, reasoning about math concepts is difficult even for most advanced LLMs, and certainly unreliable for our current adopted LLMs.
 Hence, we leave such an approach to future work.

-While the OFA is already trained in several different domains and the performance is on par or even outperforms some GNN and LLM approaches, the training data for the graph foundation model is still scarce compared to that of LLMs.
+While OFA is already trained in several different domains and the performance is on par or even outperforms some GNN and LLM approaches, the training data for the graph foundation model is still scarce compared to that of LLMs.
 Also, LLMs explore training techniques beyond supervised training, including auto-regressive training, and contrastive learning, which largely improve LLM's ability to model data and generalize to unseen tasks.
-How to perform such tasks without the need for labels is an important research direction to improve OFA.
+Other unsupervised training techniques are possible, like the one proposed in GraphPrompt~\citep{liu2023graphprompt}.
+We believe these training techniques can further enhance the performance of OFA and regard this as an important direction to explore in the future.